js-csp/js-csp/doc/basic.md

 ### `poll(ch)` ###

-Take a value from a channel iff it it's possible to do so immediately.
+Take a value from a channel if it's possible to do so immediately.
 Returns value if succesful, `NO_VALUE` otherwise.
 Unlike `take`, `poll` cannot distinguish closed from ready channels.
 ```javascript
 var ch = csp.chan(1);
 csp.poll(ch);      // csp.NO_VALUE